Vomit Gore Trilogy: ReGOREgitated Sacrifice (2008)

 Angela, now in hell, encounters two twin succubi who sexually and violently torture and abuse her.
 The film had a simultaneous DVD and limited theatrical release on June 13, 2008.
 Critics limited release due to violence.

 Slow Torture Puke Chamber (2010)

 Angela returns from hell to stalk and destroy another victim like she did before.
 Her return shows that she developed a new version of herself as she is painfully infected by the devil's curse, and slowly the two Angelas merge together to create a perfect child of Satan.

 The final film in the trilogy, released on July 27, 2010.

-Black Mass of the Nazi Sex Wizards (2015)
+Black Mass of the Nazi Sex Wizard (2015)

 A prequel to the previous three films.
-A satanic ritual spawns infinite incarnations of Angela, as she is doomed to become the lost-girl in every incarnation.
-This film released July 24th, 2015, it was distributed by Black Lava entertainment along with re-releases of Slaughtered Vomit Dolls and ReGOREgitated Sacrifice.
+A satanic ritual spawns infinite incarnations of Angela, as she is doomed to become the lost girl in every incarnation.
+This film, released July 24, 2015, was distributed by Black Lava Entertainment, along with re-releases of Slaughtered Vomit Dolls and ReGOREgitated Sacrifice.

+Allegations

+Fedorchuk has had many allegations made against him under his pseudonym Lucifer Valentine on Reddit, including grooming minors, sexual assault, and abusive behavior toward his actresses.